Change the document view in Pages on Mac

 Choose View > Exit Full Screen.

 Press the Esc (Escape) key on your keyboard.

 Tip: When you open multiple documents in full screen, they open in tabs instead of in separate windows.
 You move between the documents by clicking the tabs in the tab bar.
-To have all documents open in separate windows instead, select Apple menu > System Preferences, then click Dock.
-Click the “Prefer tabs when opening documents” pop-up menu, then select Manually.
+To have all documents open in separate windows instead, choose Apple menu > System Preferences, then click Dock.
+Click the “Prefer tabs when opening documents” pop-up menu, then choose Manually.

 Click the Zoom pop-up menu in the toolbar and choose Two Pages.